voeazul/middleware-b2b/docs/en-us/change-log/readme.md

 - Added field for sending booking itinerary (Agency, None and All).
 - Added field to send comments on booking.

+### Modificado
+- Improvement in the error message if Installments API unavailability occurs.

 [Link to previous versions](/docs/en-us/change-log/readme.history.md)